 In honor of Mental Health Month, NATA is conducting a mental health blog series to examine different facets of this topic and how they impact athletic trainers and their patients.
-In this post, the last in the series, Los Angeles Rams Director of Sports Medicine and Performance Reggie Scott, MS, ATC, PES, discusses the importance of creating an environment of positivity and support.
+In this post, the last in the series, Los Angeles Rams Vice President of Sports Medicine and Performance Reggie Scott, MS, ATC, PES, discusses the importance of creating an environment of positivity and support.

 The NFL and NFL Players’ Association announced May 20 the creation of two new joint initiatives, both of which aim to improve the overall health of players: the Comprehensive Mental Health and Wellness Committee and the Joint Pain Management Committee.